matthewperks/academic-kickstart/content/home/upcomingpublications.md

 # Order that this section will appear in.
 weight = 21
 +++

-* Perks, M. Regulation in Modern Virtual Economies: Regulatory Pluralism and Capitalism in Monetization.
+* Perks, M. Cease and Desist, Citizens of Azeroth: Vanilla WoW Servers and Copyright Law.

-* Perks, M. The Evolution of Patch Notes: Shifting Tools and Trades in Community Management.
+* Perks, M. Regulating In-Game Monetization: The Implications of Regulatory Pluralism on Games Production.

 * Percy-Campbell, J. and Perks, M. Queer Surveillance and HIV-disclosure on Grindr.